-If you decide on a road-trip, you can have a look at this price comparison for the best rental car companies in Punta Cana*.
+If you decide on a road-trip in the Dominican Republic, you can have a look at this price comparison for the best rental car companies in Punta Cana*.
 Especially for Montaña Redonda a self-drive option is very suitable as the road is super easy to drive.
 Once there, it is also self-explaining how to proceed, so there is hardly any Spanish involved.

-However, if you prefer an organized excursion this is also possible.
+However, if you prefer an organized excursion from Punta Cana this is also possible.
 As Montaña Redonda is still fairly new on the tourist map, there aren’t that many tour operators but you can check out one of the following options.

 How much is the entrance fee for Montaña Redonda?